 - Students are required to take two semesters of statistics/methods (610 and 710) and six additional courses.
 Two of the six additional courses should be outside the student’s area of research expertise.

 - Students must earn a grade of B or better in 610 and 710.
 For the remaining 6 courses, students must average a grade of B or better and have no grade lower than a BC.

 - Graduate-level courses are numbered 600 or higher and do not include “proseminars” or professional development courses.

 - By end of Year 3, all departmental course requirements should be completed.

 Our graduate program is committed to strong training in scientific psychology, and the First Year Project is designed to get you off to a flying start in research.
 You will gather data, run analyses, write a research report, and present your data to faculty and students at a symposium held in the fall of your second year.
 This experience gives you an early sense for the demands and satisfaction of psychological research.
 Most importantly, it provides a sense of accomplishment.
 It is an opportunity to synthesize newly learned skills, and it becomes a reference point for continued efforts.

 Prior to official admission to candidacy for the Doctoral degree, students complete preliminary examinations in their area of expertise.
 Three or more faculty members knowledgeable in that area write and evaluate preliminary examinations.
-By passing the preliminary exams the student demonstrates his or her competence to begin dissertation research.
+By passing the preliminary exams, students demonstrate their competence to begin dissertation research.

 Each Doctoral student completes a dissertation covering original research.
-The student will be examined by a committee of five faculty members at the University of Wisconsin, at least three from Psychology and at least one from another department.
+The student will be examined by a committee of four to five faculty members at UW-Madison, at least three from Psychology and at least one from another department.